SaschaWillems/Vulkan/README.md

 Building on Android is done using the [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html) and requires a device that supports Vulkan.
 Please see the [Android readme](./android/README.md) on how to build and deploy the examples.

-## Binaries
+## Precompiled binaries

 Precompiled binaries for Windows (x64), Linux (x64) and Android can be [found here](http://vulkan.gpuinfo.org/examples.php).
-I'll try keep them up-to-date with the repository.
+Note that these may not always be up-to-date with the repository.

-Note that these only contain the binaries, you still need the repository for the data (shaders, models, textures) and put the binaries into to bin subfolder.
-Except for Android, where all required assets are stored inside of the apk.

 ## Additional documentation